jackdewinter/pymarkdown/readme.md

   - >>stack_count>>0>>#9:[end-ulist]
   - should be end and then blank, as the blank is outside of the list
 - CommonMark and how handles non-initial cases for list starts
+- 269 and 305, and variations
+  - whitespace is not 100% correct
+  - weird cases in list_in_process

 ## Bugs - Tokenization